getml/getml-demo/README.md

 ```

 > [!TIP]
-> Install the [trail of the enterprise version](https://www.getml.com/download) via the  [Install getML on Linux guide](https://docs.getml.com/latest/home/installation/linux.html#install-getml-on-linux) to try the enterprise features.
+> Install the [trial of the enterprise version](https://getml.com/latest/enterprise/request-trial) via the  [Install getML on Linux guide](https://getml.com/latest/install/packages/linux#install-getml-on-linux) to try the enterprise features.

 With the last command, Jupyter-Lab should automatically open in the browser.
 If not, look for the following lines in the output and copy-paste it in your browser: